Frequently Asked Questions

 Q: Can you transfer my medical school application documents to your program?

 A: Unfortunately, no. We have a different application process than the Stritch School of Medicine.
-You may use your pre-medical committee letters, but you will have to have all of these documents sent separately for this application.

 Q: Can my application materials be emailed to Loyola?

 A: Yes, they may be emailed to email@example.com or mailed to Graduate and Professional Enrollment Management 820 N. Michigan Ave 8th floor Chicago, IL 60610.

 Q: I have low GRE scores but a high GPA.
 Can you tell me whether I should consider applying to your Masters program?

 A: You should always consider applying.
 Once we receive your completed application, we can evaluate your entire package (GRE scores, GPA, letters of recommendation, research experiences).